Infineon/http-client/README.md

    DEFINES += HTTP_DO_NOT_USE_CUSTOM_CONFIG
    DEFINES += MQTT_DO_NOT_USE_CUSTOM_CONFIG
    ```
+9. Define the following macro in the application's makefile to configure the send timeout 'M' & receive timeout 'N' for HTTP client library.
+By default these timeout values will be set to 10ms.
+   ```
+   DEFINES += HTTP_SEND_RETRY_TIMEOUT_MS=<M>
+   DEFINES += HTTP_RECV_RETRY_TIMEOUT_MS=<N>
+   ```
-9. The "aws-iot-device-sdk-port" layer includes the "coreHTTP" and "coreMQTT" modules of the "aws-iot-device-sdk-embedded-C" library by default.
+10. The "aws-iot-device-sdk-port" layer includes the "coreHTTP" and "coreMQTT" modules of the "aws-iot-device-sdk-embedded-C" library by default.
 If the user application doesn't use MQTT client features, add the following path in the .cyignore file of the application to exclude the coreMQTT source files from the build.

        ```
        $(SEARCH_aws-iot-device-sdk-embedded-C)/libraries/standard/coreMQTT
        libs/aws-iot-device-sdk-embedded-C/libraries/standard/coreMQTT
        ```
 ## Notes

 `cy_http_client_init` will start a thread which is responsible for sending http disconnect notification to application.
 This thread is created with priority `CY_RTOS_PRIORITY_ABOVENORMAL`.
 It is recommended to configure a less priority for the application than the http disconnect event thread.
 If the application has higher priority and running busy loop, http thread might not get scheduled by the OS which will result in missing of disconnect notification.